Best EDR for Small Business in 2026: CrowdStrike vs SentinelOne vs Bitdefender

 Your team covers infrastructure, support, and security.
 At least one member has security training, but nobody does it full-time.

-Recommendation: SentinelOne Control or Complete.
+Recommendation: SentinelOne Complete.
 The autonomous response reduces alert fatigue so your team can focus on the incidents that actually need human judgment.
 Storyline's visual attack timeline helps less-experienced analysts understand what happened without deep forensics training.
 You get meaningful protection on autopilot with the ability to investigate when needed.

 Scenario C: Dedicated Security Person or MSSP